 would only be satisfied with bare legs, he cut little dresses from

-imitation fur.
-Other models wore lambskin parkas and camel hair
+models wore lambskin parkas and camel hair coat-dresses.
+All models

-coat-dresses.
-All models wore headgear, and the obligatory 'bridal'
+wore winter hats or other headgear, and the obligatory 'bridal' finale

-Quote of the day: George W. Bush, who is trying to follow his father to the US Presidency, may be following his father's vice president instead.
-He told students at a New Hampshire elementary school, 'This is Preservation Month.
+Quote of the day: George W. Bush, who is trying to follow his father to the US Presidency, may be following his father's vice-president instead.
+He told students at a New Hampshire primary school: 'This is Preservation Month.
 I appreciate preservation.
 This is what you do when you run for president.
 You've got to preserve'.
-The students were observing 'Perseverance Month'.
+The students were actually observing 'Perseverance Month'.

-They can't find people.
-Giving you added faith in the US government, the US Census Bureau has incorrectly addressed 120 million letters telling Americans to be expecting the census questionnaire.
+This item is just in case you need any added faith in the US government. the US Census Bureau have incorrectly addressed 120 million letters telling Americans to expect a census questionnaire.
 The error involved the addition of an extra digit to the beginning of street addresses.
-Census Bureau Director Kenneth Prewitt blames the error on a contractor who was paid $5.6 million for the job.
-The contractor's identity was not disclosed.
-The mistake was discovered by chance last week by a postal manager in New England.
+Census Bureau Director Kenneth Prewitt blamed the error on a contractor who was paid $5.6 million for the job.
+That contractor's identity was not disclosed.
+The mistake was discovered by chance last week by a postal manager in the New England area.

-After Deo Dubbs, an 88-year-old from Florida, was arrested for buying
+After 88-year-old Florida man Deo Dubbs was arrested for buying

 crack cocaine, he worried that the arrest might 'spoil whatever